Review Text

 I'm sure there will be later reveals, but it's refreshing that we know exactly why the initial McGuffin was important by the end of the episode.
 There's still some hints as to terrible awful things to come, but at least the initial hush-hush is dealt with.

-I just saw Red Redemption and liked it.
+I just saw Red Directive and liked it.
 It seemed to have a little too much Discovery sentimentality but the end reveal and the connection to “The Chase” improved the episode greatly.
 Looking forward to the rest of the season.

 After five seasons I guess I should have accepted that Discovery is never going to be the Trek show I hoped it would be.
 Accepting diversity is actually a lesson that fits well with the franchise and this series in particular.